 Calling all blue-eyed babes, can you hear me?
 Surely this isn't the first time you've seen an article on what makeup pairs best with your eye color yet with so many varying shades and products today, which shadows are really going to keep their promise of making your eyes look their best?
 Between perfecting blending techniques and carving out enough time in the day to practice them, the last thing on your mind should be what to use and how.
 The deal?
-We've rounded up a curated list of the best shadow looks for blue eyes that when you get down to it, aren't so hard to do yourself.
+We've rounded up a curated list of the best eyeshadow looks for blue eyes that, when you get down to it, aren't so hard to do yourself.
 Keep scrolling for our top picks in eyeshadow looks to try if you've got blue eyes—you won't be disappointed.

 Deep Smoky Brown

 Warm browns and deep espresso shades pair perfectly with blue eyes.
 You can use a contrasting palette of warm tones to create a smoky eye like this one here, or you can also use them alone to warm up the lid without any extra work.
 To recreate this look, blend the deeper brown tones into the crease for a dramatic effect, and use the softer, warmer tones on the lid for contrast.

 A simple gold eyeshadow look has Margot Robbie's blue eyes looking phenomenal, and it only takes one eyeshadow to create the look.
 Apply a cream eyeshadow in a soft, golden champagne color all over the eyelid, building the shade as you go until your eyes are the center of attention.
 Add a deeper brown shade towards the outer creases, then blend until you have the perfect balance of shine and sultry.